 However, since I found them in my little town in Romania (in Carrefour) I think it is possible to find them almost anywhere.
-Even in Dallas, Texas I had trouble finding them in their unripe (green) stage all the time.
-In Denmark, I found them in an ethnic food market and that’s pretty much the type of place you will find them across Europe.
+Even in Dallas, Texas I had trouble finding them in their unripe (green) stage.
+I found them in an ethnic food market in Denmark, and that’s pretty much the type of place you will find them across Europe.

 To me, that’s the only challenge now when it comes to preparing green plantains.
-They are hard, and they cannot, I repeat, cannot, be peeled like a banana.
+They are hard, and they cannot, I repeat, cannot be peeled like a banana.
 And if you have fancy nails, you might ruin them.
 However, I learned a few tricks that make the peels easier to remove.
 These are the steps:

 - Wash the green plantain with warm/hot water and let the water run on it for a couple of minutes.

 - Pat dry and cut both ends of the plantain.

-If you need a visual guide, I made a video guide, you can find it on my Instagram page: VIDEO GUIDE.
+If you need a visual guide, I made a video guide.
+You can find it on my Instagram page: VIDEO GUIDE.

-Now that you have the plantain ready to prepare, and before I get to how to make tostones, I am actually quite proud to introduce you to the most creative way I used a green plantain.
-This recipe is almost three years old, and at the moment I created it, a plantain had never been used to make granola, at least according to Mr. Google.
+Now that you have the plantain ready to prepare, and before I get to how to make tostones, I am proud to introduce you to the most creative way I used green plantain.
+This recipe is almost three years old, and at the moment I created it, plantain had never been used to make granola, at least according to Mr. Google.
 So I can say this is a 100% Creative in My Kitchen original recipe.

 How to make tostones

-Back to our tostones.
-They are one of my favorite savory ways to eat plantains.
-They are so tasty and I love the texture.
-Very satisfying when you feel like you need some salty carbs.
-They are a great snack as they are, sprikled with salt and drizzled with extra virgin olive oil.
-But they also accompany eggs well, and they are the perfect vehicle for a guacamole.
+Do you wonder what to eat with tostones?
+They are a great snack, sprinkled with salt and drizzled with extra virgin olive oil.
+But they also accompany eggs well, and they are the perfect vehicle for guacamole.
 You can have them with soups or your favorite dips and sauces.
 And sometimes, when I crave garlic (I do!!!), I love to dip them in a garlic sauce.

-- Slice the plantain at an angle if possible, about one inch slices.
+- Slice the plantain at an angle, if possible, about one-inch slices.

 - Flip them and fry again for another 4 minutes on the second side.